anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Introduction
 ------------

-Chapter 3 introduced the components of an OpenStack-based IaaS
+Chapter 3 introduced the components of an OpenStack-based IaaS:

 -  Consumable Infrastructure Resources and Services
 -  Cloud Infrastructure Management Software (VIM: OpenStack) core services and architectural constructs needed to consume and manage the consumable resources
--  Underlying physical compute, storage and networking resources
+-  Underlying physical compute, storage, and networking resources

 This chapter delves deeper into the capabilities of these different resources and their needed configurations to create and operate an OpenStack-based IaaS cloud.
-This chapter specifies details on the structure of control and user planes, operating systems, hypervisors and BIOS configurations, and architectural details of underlay and overlay networking, and storage, and the distribution of OpenStack service components among nodes.
+This chapter specifies details on the structure of control and user planes, operating systems, hypervisors, and BIOS configurations, and architectural details of underlay and overlay networking, and storage, and the distribution of OpenStack service components among nodes.
 The chapter also covers implementation support